 Over the last few years, sound money has become one of the Tenth Amendment Center’s primary policy areas.
 The objective; create an environment for currency competition that can potentially undermine the Federal Reserve’s monopoly on money.

 Money is power, and the Federal Reserve serves as an unlimited spigot pumping dollars into the economy.
 It monetizes the federal debt and enables a level of borrowing that wouldn’t be possible otherwise.
-Without the Fed, there would be no foreign wars.
+Without the Fed, there would be no more endless and undeclared war.
 There would be no massive, unsustainable social programs.
 There would be no police state.
 There would be no corporate welfare programs.
 The federal government would truly be limited.

 If you want to end unconstitutional, overreaching federal power – end the Fed.